 - Global spending on blockchain solutions was USD 2.1 billion in 2018

-While the blockchain technology was gaining traction among industry expert over the past couple of years, its image was taking a beating in the eyes of general public due to controversy over Bitcoin and other cryptocurrencies.
+While blockchain technology was gaining traction among industry experts over the past couple of years, its image was taking a beating in the eyes of the general public due to controversy over Bitcoin and other cryptocurrencies.

 FAQs – Blockchain Technology

-Bitcoin is Digital currency that is maintained on a public verified digital ledger.
-Blockchain in a chain of blocks containing data verified by independent users.
-Bitcoin ledger is also implemented using blockchain Technology.
+Bitcoin is a digital currency that is maintained on a publicly verified digital ledger.
+Blockchain is a chain of blocks containing data verified by independent users.
+Bitcoin ledger is also implemented using blockchain technology.

 What can blockchain do?

-Due to decentralized reconciliation of each data on a peer-to-peer network, a blockchain can help its user in following:
+Due to the decentralized reconciliation of each data on a peer-to-peer network, a blockchain can help its user in the following:

 - Establishing digital identities